Student Accessibility FAQs

 What is the process for exam accommodations?

 Student must be registered with the Student Support and Accessibility Office prior to receiving exam accommodations.
-Student must submit an online request form to the SSAO seven days prior to the scheduled test or exam or three weeks prior to the first day of final exams.
+Student must submit an online request form to the Accessibility Office seven days prior to the scheduled test or exam or three weeks prior to the first day of final exams.

 Students should speak to their professor prior to the test to remind her/him of the accommodations you have been granted and to discuss any special instructions or arrangements that are necessary.

-Any special requests must be discussed in person with a Student Support and Accessibility Coordinator in room A-126.
+Any special requests must be discussed in person with the Student Support and Accessibility Coordinator in room L-105.3 in the CTL (Center for Teaching and Learning).